Logan Reserve

 Health performance in Logan Reserve is lower than average with common health conditions somewhat prevalent across the board, though to a slightly higher degree among older age cohorts

-Logan Reserve faces significant health challenges based on AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are somewhat prevalent across all age groups, with a slightly higher degree among older cohorts.
-The rate of private health cover is relatively low at approximately 51% of the total population (~6,946 people), compared to 55.8% in Greater Brisbane and the national average of 55.7%.
+Logan Reserve faces significant health challenges, as assessed by AreaSearch's analysis of mortality rates and chronic condition prevalence.
+Common health conditions are somewhat prevalent across all age groups but more so among older cohorts.
+Private health cover is relatively low at approximately 51% of the total population (~7,342 people), compared to 55.8% in Greater Brisbane and a national average of 55.7%.

-The most common medical conditions are asthma and mental health issues, impacting 9.6 and 8.3% of residents respectively.
-Conversely, 73.5% of residents declared themselves completely clear of medical ailments, compared to 69.2% in Greater Brisbane.
+The most common medical conditions are asthma and mental health issues, affecting 9.6 and 8.3% of residents respectively.
+A total of 73.5% of residents claim to be completely clear of medical ailments, compared to 69.2% in Greater Brisbane.
 Health outcomes among the working-age population are broadly typical.
-The area has 8.8% of residents aged 65 and over (1,208 people), which is lower than the 15.2% in Greater Brisbane.
-Health outcomes among seniors present some challenges, though they rank lower nationally than the broader population.
+The area has 8.7% of residents aged 65 and over (1,262 people), lower than the 15.1% in Greater Brisbane.
+Health outcomes among seniors present some challenges but rank lower nationally compared to the broader population.

 Frequently Asked Questions - Health